espadrine/succinct-cybernetics/misc/cryptography.md

 Cryptographically-Secure PRNG (CSPRNG) are designed more carefully but are typically slower.

-Examples: arc4random (based on a leaked version of the RC4 cipher), ChaCha20.
+Examples: arc4random (based on a leaked version of the RC4 cipher), ChaCha20 (eg. in Linux’ /dev/urandom).

 Examples of non-cryptographically-secure: LCG, XorShift, Mersenne Twister, PCG (in order of quality against predictability).